9+Great Books on Wolves, 2024 Update

 ©2021 Paul S. Piper

 The Wolves of Mirr is the first novel for adult readers included in this list, and frankly, I wondered if fiction belonged.
-But if you enjoy a well-told mystery, and wolves, this book is a fun read.
-And it shines critical insight into the real-life challenges of wolf conservation.
+But if you enjoy a well-told mystery entwined with a bit of Greek myth, a love interest, and, of course, wolves, this book is a fun read.
+It also shines critical insight into the real-life challenges of wolf conservation.

-While many of us cheer wolf recovery, this book offers a window into the "other side," the real-life tensions and controversy in communities across the nation caused by the reappearance of the much-feared wolf.
+While many of us cheer wolf recovery, this book offers a window into the "other side," the real-life tensions and controversy in communities nationwide caused by the reappearance of the much-feared wolf.

 Wolves: Behavior, Ecology, and Conservation